Sheer beauty of the Carpathians

 Through the Banat highlands

 I wanted to make it to the Czech village of Rovensko on Thursday 22nd August and I knew the most difficult part of the trail lies just within the first 5 kilometres before I reach a marked tourist trail.
-However, the blue sky seemed so promising that I used the nearby stream to wash my socks and dived into the at about 8:30 forest.
+However, the blue sky seemed so promising that I used the nearby stream to wash my socks and dived into the forest only at about 8:30 am.
 At first I followed loggers’ roads but they disappeared soon and I was walking in old virgin forest crossing fallen trees and elbowed my way through younger growth.
 No trails, no signs of human activity apart from newly planted growth at one place that was really difficult to cross.
 I could not imagine myself walking across Carpathians without the GPS in my smartphone.
-After an hour or so I came to what once was a forest road marked with “H” which as far as I understand means boundary between forest districts.
+After an hour or so I came to what once was a forest road marked with “H” which as far as I understand means boundary between forest districts in Romania.
 It led me to recently deforested areas unintentionally turned into blackberry plantations and finally to a marked trail.

-The tourist marking was Czech standard as it was made by Czech volunteers.
+The tourist marking was Czech standard because it was made by Czech volunteers.
 Reaching the marked trail was a huge relief and enabled me to walk fast but at 11 am I knew I could hardly make it to Rovensko before evening.

 I went through an operating anthracite quarry in the middle of nowhere and reached a strong stream – beautiful place for a lunch break.
 Unfortunately, I put my socks on a young tree to dry and left them there.
 Thus I lost the only socks that went with me all the way long from Moravia.

 Water was scarce through the day and there were no signs of a water source when I met a shepherd with his herd.
 He immediately tried to calm his dogs and took me to his house to give me some water.
-He said there is some water on the way to Rovensko (about 8 km ahead) but was not specific where, though I was asking.
+He said there is some water on the way to Rovensko (about 8 km ahead) but was not specific where, though I was asking several times.
 The old man desperately wanted me to stay overnight with him, he even washed my feet.
 No wonder considering dogs are his only companions for 4 months a year.
 I did not want to be flea-bitten again but I also wanted to make the man happy, so I stayed in his guestroom.

 Hearing Czech again